 Fragrance: Okay, I believe gingerbread can show up before the Christmas season.
 One may find a gingerbread pie crust, latte, or Dairy Queen blizzard during the fall too, yum.
 I think that’s what The Scented Squirrel is going for by mixing it with pumpkin spice.

-On cold throw, I detected a hint of pumpkin pie spices, but upon warming, ginger dominated the blend.
-Jess, the creator, achieved a realistic gingersnap cookie aroma.
+On cold throw, I detected a hint of pumpkin pie spices, but upon warming, ginger dominated the blend with a realistic gingersnap cookie aroma.
 I challenge anyone to a blind sniff test between this melt and a box of gingersnaps.
 Sierra smells just like the crisp cookie.

 With an enjoyable rustic, homemade quality to it, this scent delivers the spice.
 There is something missing to my nose, I can’t quite figure it out though.
 Sierra could be enhanced with more pumpkin spice or some other variant to balance the ginger.

 Performance: To be fair, I also used only half of this 2 oz shot.
 It melted into a lovely coppery wax pool, but was the first Scented Squirrel melt I’ve tried with less than stellar throw.
 I had to hover a bit to experience the gingersnap, but if increased to the entire cup, it should perform well.